 Habitat

-CRM platform to manage project workflows and client relationships
+CRM platform to manage legal practice and client relationships

 Client